Frequently Asked Questions

 We accept cash, check to Best Shine, and all credit cards which are due at the time of pick up.
 If you are making other arrangements for pick up, we can take payment over the phone.

 Can you remove that scratch by buffing it out with a wax?

 I am not sure where this statement originated, but there is no such thing.
 See the paint correction tab to learn more about the scratch removal process.

 Don't you buff the car while it's in here getting detailed?

 This is a completely separate service above and beyond detailing.
 Back in the olden days.....detailers would spend all day on one vehicle, detailing the interior and then spending another few hours using a buffer with some filling compounds to fill in scratches while adding some gloss to a vehicles paint that would last for maybe 60 days.
 Then the scratches would start to return, with additional scratches, after several car wash visits.
-Gone are those days.
-Most everything you need to know that we now learn in our training is provided in the paint correction tab.
+Gone are those days!
+Spending all day on a car to only make a couple hundred dollars isn't going to keep the doors open.
+Most everything you need to know that we now learn in our training is provided under the paint correction tab.

 Can you get rid of that smell?

 There is never a 100% guarantee.
 Ozone treatments are the most aggressive form of neutralizing odors such as smoke, milk, vomit, wet dog etc. If the odors are mild we can use a chlorine bomb.
 These are services you will find under the add ons tab.

 What kind of products do you use?